 The Search Everything box on the library homepage searches all library databases at once.
 The image below shows where to find permalinks in this search system.

-From the search results page, select the permalink (chain link) icon next to the article title.
-A pop-up box will appear below the citation information with the permalink.
+From the search results page, select the Chain Link icon next to the article title.
+A pop-up window will appear below the citation information with the permalink.
 Select Copy the Permalink to Clipboard to copy and paste it into your document.

-The images below show where to find permalinks in the CINAHL or Medline Complete databases.
+The images below show where to find a permalink in the CINAHL database, but you can find the permalink this way in all of the EBSCO databases.

-The image below shows where to find permalinks in the OVID database.
+The image below shows where to find permalinks for articles in the old interface of the OVID database.
 After selecting the title of an article from the search results page, locate the Tools menu on the right-hand side of the page and select Email Jumpstart.
-The link in the Email Jumpstart pop-up box is the permalink.
+The link in the Email Jumpstart pop-up window is the permalink.

 The image below shows where to find permalinks in the ProQuest databases.
 After selecting the title of an article from the search results page, go to Abstract/Details in the left-hand navigation menu to open the detailed record.
 The link next to Document URL at the bottom of the page is the permalink.